kubermatic/kubermatic/hack/ci/README.md

 This script compiles the KKP binaries and then builds and pushes all container images by using `hack/release-images.sh`.
 It is only useful as part of another script to setup KKP for testing.

-## run-api-e2e.sh

-This script sets up a local KKP installation in kind, deploys a couple of test Presets and Users and then runs the e2e tests for the API.

 ## run-cilium-e2e-test.sh